-The Independent Authority Against Corruption is a special, independent government body charged with the responsibility to raise public awareness and educate the public about anti-corruption, carry out corruption prevention activities, conduct undercover operations, inquiries, and investigations to detect corruption crimes, and review and inspect the assets and income declarations of individuals required by this law.
+The Independent Authority Against Corruption is a special, independent government body responsible for raising public awareness and educating the public about anti-corruption, carrying out corruption prevention activities, conducting undercover operations, inquiries, and investigations to detect corruption-related crimes, and reviewing and inspecting the asset and income declarations of individuals as required by law.

 - Organize corruption prevention and public awareness activities;